bioinfo-pf-curie/myproms/README.md

 myProMS time zone is set to `Europe/Paris` by default.
 This can be changed by editing the variable `TZ` in the two `.env` files described above.

 #### Network ports
-The default port used to access the myProMS server with your browser is set to `8080.
+The default port used to access the myProMS server with your browser is set to `8080`.
 You can change this by opening the file [docker-compose.yml](docker-compose.yml) with any text editor and go to the section below:
 ```markdown
  ports:
    - "8080:80"
 ```
 **Note**: You can use the default Apache port `80` (`   - "80:80"`) if no other services installed on your system are served on it.
 This will allow you to skip the port declaration in myProMS URL: `http://localhost`.

+#### Your email contact
+An email contact is displayed on myProMS startup page.
+The default is `myproms@curie.fr`.
+You recommand using a contact local to your institute instead.

 ## Data persistence
 Because Docker containers are created/deleted each time you start/shut down the myProMS Server, all data are stored outside these containers through mounted [volumes](https://docs.docker.com/storage/volumes/) to insure they are not lost when the server is shut down.